+THE STIPA

-- Power on your Bedrock SMxx and go to Quick STIPA - Now start playback of the STIPA test signal through the channel or system which you intend to test.
+ST - Now start playback of the STIPA test signal through the channel or system which you intend to test.

-- Note that the STI that you will now measure, will characterize all parts of your transmission path, from playback device up to the microphone of your Bedrock SMxx. - Tap "Start" 👱 - Wait for 18 seconds while the measurement takes place.
+- Note that the STI that you will now measure, will characterize all parts of your transmission path, from playback device up to the microphone of your Bedrock AM100. - Tap "Start" - Wait for 18 seconds while the measurement takes place.
 Make sure that signal playback is not interrupted, and that the acoustic environment is stable and free from impulsive sounds (such as door slams).
 Note: the STIPA pro module uses a longer measurement time of 25s.
-A measuring time of 18s is a reasonable minimum, within the range allowed by the standard, to arrive at accurate results. - You will see that the STI on your screen stabilizing towards its end value. - Optionally, you can press "save" (🚆) once the measurement is finished to store the data, to be browsed or downloaded to PC later.
+A measuring time of 18s is a reasonable minimum, within the range allowed by the standard, to arrive at accurate results. - You will see that the STI on your screen stabilizing towards its end value. - Optionally, you can press "save" () once the measurement is finished to store the data, to be browsed or downloaded to PC later.
 A measurement number is assigned to each saved measurement.
-This number is displayed at the bottom right of the screen (preceded by a "#" character), above the battery indicator.
+This number is displayed at the bottom left of the screen (preceded by a "#" character), above the battery indicator.